twentythousandphantoms/changing_terms/README.md

 # terms_changes

 The idea:
-The app that whatches over a list of publicly available companies terms, aggreements and notifies users via messenger if there are any changes.
+The app that watches over a list of publicly available company's terms, agreements and notifies users via messenger if there are any changes.